-I am committed in my teaching to interdisciplinary approaches that support the development and experience of technologies and art.
-My classes provided theoretical and practical skills that are required to develop, implement and complete projects in Human Computer Interaction, Interaction Design and Interactive Arts.
+I am committed in my teaching to interdisciplinary approaches that support the development and experience of interactive technologies and art.
+My classes provide theoretical and practical skills that are required to develop, implement and complete projects in Human-Computer Interaction, Interaction Design, and Interactive Arts.
 I am interested in giving three main perspectives to students: (1) a historical perspective about the field, (2) a theoretical perspective to understand the field involving assigned readings for students, chosen to develop a critical reflection on key concepts, and (3) a methodological perspective, including experimental, qualitative and quantitative, and ethnographic approaches to design and evaluation of interactive technology.